Skip to Main Content

 Genocide and Geopolitics of the Rohingya Crisis

 Set in the South and Southeast Region, this book attempts to analyse the implications of both genocides perpetrated on the unarmed Rohingya minority community in Myanmar, and the geopolitics of the powers of the region that deter the resolution of this festering problem.
-The book highlights the helplessness of the UN system to take any punitive actions against the perpetrators.

 Browse Graphic Novels from the SCC Library